Literals

 Q:

-As you may know the RGB color model uses triplets of numbers to define color value components representing intensities of its three base colors Red, Green and Blue.
+You may be familiar with the color model using triplets of numbers defining colors.
+These triplets represent the tree color component intensities of this model's base colors Red, Green and Blue.
 The component values range from 0 to 255, the latter defining maximum intensity.

-The color red for example is being represented by (255, 0, 0).
-So the red component has maximum intensity while blue and green are zero.
+The color red for example is being represented by (255, 0, 0): The red component having maximum intensity while blue and green are zero.

 <!DOCTYPE html>